Best Respirator Combo for that Decaying Human Corpse Smell

 Posted by PK Safety Team on Jan 07th 2015

-At PK Safety we’re here to help.
+At PK Safety we're here to help.
 There are lots of different jobs out there, and they all have their special requirements.
-This week we had a couple questions that hadn’t come up before.
+This week we had a couple questions that hadn't come up before.
 A new customer asked: I am looking for a mask that will greatly assist in preventing the odor of a decaying human body.
 As a Justice of the Peace I am called to perform inquests on deceased persons that may have been demised for an extended period of time.
-What do you recommend?
+What do you recommend?750

 Great question!
 And just the kind of thing to change up our work week.
 This is much more interesting that How Often Do I Need to Calibrate My Gas Monitor or When Do SRLs Need to be Inspected.
 And it was followed in the same week with this question: I am working with a carcass and bones which smell very bad.
 I would like to buy some kind of mask/respirator which can absorb such bad odor so that I can work comfortably for a long time.

-First of all, “decaying human body” has the be the definition of an organic vapor.
-And that’s exactly what the 3M 6001 Organic Vapor Cartridges get rid of.
-Granted, it’s probably not the 3M target hazard, but it will definitely work.
+First of all, "decaying human body" has the definition of an organic vapor.
+And that's exactly what the 3M 6001 Organic Vapor Cartridges get rid of.
+Granted, it's probably not the 3M target hazard, but it will definitely work.